free-holmes/CS207_Final_Project/docs/documentation.md

-# Group 13 - Documentation
+# Group 13 - Documentation of `autodiffpy`

 ## Introduction

 Our software aims to compute derivatives accurately and in a cost-efficient manner.
 Our Python package, `autodiffpy`, implements the forward and reverse modes of automatic differentiation.
 This computation is important because it overcomes the limitations of symbolic differentiation (computationally intensive) and the finite difference method (inaccurate/unstable).

 Derivatives are highly important in numerical algebra.
 We can use derivatives to find the roots of differentiable functions or the minima of other functions.
 This second use case has become increasingly important in the field of machine learning where optimizing and "learning" in deep neural networks requires finding local minima of highly nested functions.

 ## Background